-The goals of Objective 5.5 are to ensure adequate treatment of facilities at end of life as well as ensuring that sell-off of aging inventory is not a common practice by ensuring that the purchaser has adequate funds to close, remediate and reclaim sites.
+The goals of Objective 5.5 are to ensure adequate treatment of wells and facilities at end of life as well as ensuring that sell-off of aging inventory is not a common practice by ensuring that the purchaser has adequate funds to abandon, remediate and reclaim sites.

 Performance Target Level 1 2 3 101.5.5.1: Within Certifiable Unit, operator discloses a list of active fields or facilities with decommissioning plans, fields and facilities that have been decommissioned, and those fields and facilities in the process of being decommissioned. - - 101.5.5.2: Operator discloses total amount of financial provisions made by the organization for decommissioning and closure, as well as post-decommissioning and closure monitoring and aftercare for their fields and facilities.
-101.5.5.5: Operator conducts a risk-based analysis of liabilities to prioritize closure and remediation.
-Factors that should be considered are age, presence of H 2 S, and proximity: livestock, known wildlife habitats, communities, residences, ground, and surface water. - 101.5.5.4: Before divesting assets, Operator conducts a due diligence process in which they confirm that the buyer has adequate financial means to close, abandon and reclaim facilities and wells when they reach end of life. - -
+101.5.5.5: Operator conducts a risk- based analysis of liabilities to prioritize closure and remediation.
+Factors that should be considered are age, presence of H 2 S, and proximity: livestock, known wildlife habitats, communities, residences, ground, and surface water.
+101.5.5.3: Operator ensures proper end of life treatment of wells to reduce the risk of public liabilities.
+Operator commits to and discloses planned timelines relative to the age of the well for suspending (shut-in, suspended or temporarily abandoned), abandoning and reclaiming wells.
+101.5.5.6: Operator commits to managing 10% per year of their long- term inactive property inventory (wells that have been inactive for more than six years) over the following 10 years by: a. abandoning, remediating and reclaiming the property; or b. bringing the property back into productive use; or c. after properly plugging and 101.5.5.7: Operator commits to managing 20% per year of their long-term inactive property inventory (wells that have been inactive for more than six years) over the following 10 years by: a. abandoning, remediating, and reclaiming the property; or b. bringing the property back into productive use; or c. after properly plugging and abandoning the well in